rbclark/showoff-antonin-dvorak/antonin_dvorak/presentation.md

 * He called it his 5th in order to avoid superstition, but it was still the last syphony he wrote.
 * After much homesickness he decided to move away from America in 1895.

 .notes He was expected to pave the way for an "American" music style with his works in America.
-.notes His new position paid $15,000 dollars a year.
+His new position paid $15,000 dollars a year.

 !SLIDE bullets transition=turnDown
 ## Final Years
 * <div class="img-right"><img src="dvorak-funeral-march.jpg" height="244" /></div>
-* After his return from the US, Dvořák did his best to keep his return quiet.
+* After his return to Prague, Dvořák did his best to keep his return quiet.
-* He became the director of the Prague Conservatory after his return.
+* He became the director of the Prague Conservatory, the school which he had previously taught at, after his return.
 * He held his position as director until his death.
 * On May 1st, 1904, Dvořák died of a stroke at the age of 63.
 * His death caused many of his works to go unfinished.